 Don’t believe me?

 Tools like Mailshake can help scale your leads through automated email marketing.

-According to Campaign Monitor, automated emails increase open rates — and, they also generate 320% more in revenue than traditional emails.
+According to Campaign Monitor, automated emails increase open rates — and, they also generate 320 percent more in revenue than traditional emails.

-All that said, if you want to see revenue jump by up to 760%, all you have to do is personalize your emails.
+All that said, if you want to see revenue jump by up to 760 percent, all you have to do is personalize your emails.